SSilence/php-imap-client/docs/guide-en/Error.md

 PHP-imap client had trouble connecting to the provided mailbox with the provided details This can mean many things.
 It can mean your mailbox is invalid or your username and password are not valid.
 Comfirm your login details and make sure your mail server is online
 #### Option connect must be installed
-If you selected the advanced connect and not installed `connect` option like
+If you selected the advanced connection and not installed `connect` option like
 ```php
 $imap = new ImapClient([
     'connect' => [